Yasmani Grandal Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in MLB.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 17th in the league.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.55).
+- The Royals have a 5.43 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender the fifth-most home runs in baseball (51 total, 1.4 per game).
+- Royals pitchers combine to give up the fifth-most home runs in baseball (51 total, 1.3 per game).

-- Keller (2-3) takes the mound for the Royals in his eighth start of the season.
-He's put together a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.
+- Singer gets the start for the Royals, his eighth of the season.
+He is 2-4 with an 8.82 ERA and 33 strikeouts in 33 2/3 innings pitched.

-- The righty's last time out came on Saturday against the Oakland Athletics, when he tossed 4 1/3 innings, surrendering six earned runs while giving up 11 hits.
+- In his last time out on Saturday, the right-hander threw four innings against the Oakland Athletics, allowing five earned runs while surrendering six hits.

-- In seven games this season, the 27-year-old has put up an ERA of 4.67, with 6.5 strikeouts per nine innings.
-Opponents are batting .276 against him.
+- In seven games this season, the 26-year-old has amassed an ERA of 8.82, with 8.8 strikeouts per nine innings.
+Opponents are hitting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.